jaols/PSJumpStart/PSJumpStart/ReadMe.md

 In the `Templates`folder (living in the module folder) is a set of templates.
 Use `Find-PSTemplate`in the PSJumpStart module to list the template files.
 Copy a template to your preferred working space by using `Copy-PSTemplate`.

+### Local customized functions

+During loading of functions the `PSJumpStart.psm1`file will load any `ps1`function files from the folder `LocalLib` in the modules folder.
+Customized functions will override any PSJumpStart functions.
+So you may add any local functions to enhance the module.

 ### Script signing

 There is a little stand alone feature in the `Templates`folder for script signing.
 It will search for a valid `CodeSigning`  capable certificate on the local computer.
 If not found a new self signed certificate will be created.
 The found/new certificate is then used to sign single scripts or all scripts in a folder.

-This feature is not dependent on the PSJumpStart module.
+This feature is **not** dependent on the PSJumpStart module.

 ## Down the rabbit hole